Who We Are

 GFB is committed to continually evolving to serve the needs of our clients best.
 We rely on the support of our community through food drives, ongoing bin collections in stores, direct recovery from manufacturers & distributors, and through our affiliations as the local member of Feed Ontario and a affiliate member of Food Banks Canada.

-Agency Distribution Program
+Agency Excess Program

 Guelph Food Bank proudly supports other local member agencies through monthly food offers to help offset food-related program costs.